 - 1. Enter show day.
 Entry fee deducted from winnings. - 2.
 Exhibitors 12 and under can enter in the junior division. - 3.
 Exhibitors 13 and over can enter in the senior division. - 4.
 Once an exhibitor has won first place in that division you will be ineligible to participate in that division again.
-If an exhibitor has won Junior Showmanship but does not meet the age requirements for Senior Showmanship, they are not eligible to show in Senior Showmanship for awards.

-367 Junior Showmanship Trophy donated by Dave Arseneau Family 368 Intermediate Showmanship Trophy donated by W Kleinert Sheep Shearing 369 Senior Showmanship Trophy donated by Carol Cyrier
+If an exhibitor has won Junior Showmanship but does not meet the age requirements for Senior Showmanship, they are not eligible to show in Senior Showmanship for awards. - 367 Junior Showmanship 368 Intermediate Showmanship 369 Senior Showmanship 369 Trophy donated by W Kleinert Sheep Shearing 369 Trophy donated by Carol Cyrier